Johnny Aitken: Biography

-Aitken is credited as co-winner of the American Grand Prize race, which was held at the Santa Monica Road Race Course on Nov 18, 1916.
+Aitken is credited as co-winner of the American Grand Prize, which was held at the Santa Monica Road Race Course on Nov 18, 1916.
 He started the race, but was the first driver to drop out, when his car suffered a broken piston after one lap.
 On Lap 21, he took over the car which had started the race being driven by Howdy Wilcox.
 Aitken drove that car for the remainder of the race, completing 28 of the total 48 laps, finishing first.
 Aitken, therefore, was credited with both first and last place.
 (Such scoring would not take place under the current rules of most racing series.)
+Despite this, the AAA Contest Board ruled him ineligible for points, and he finished second overall in the 1916 season.

-Aitken died on October 15, 1918 of bronchopneumonia from the Influenza pandemic of 1918.
+Aitken died on October 15, 1918, of bronchopneumonia from the Influenza pandemic of 1918.